-Firstly, I’d like to make it abundantly clear that this FODMAP friendly daal is in no way traditional.
+That said, I’d like to make it abundantly clear that this FODMAP friendly daal is in no way traditional.
 I have tried to retain the spirit and tradition of the dish, but this is quite tricky to do with the constraints of FODMAP.
 So, this dish is best called not quite daal or kind of daal.
 It’s a cross between daal, a vegetable stew and a chunky vegetable soup.
-Please know that I haven’t messed with the original to make it ‘better’ – I’ve just tried to find a way to ensure people with dietary constraints can enjoy a kind of dahl, too.
+Please know that I haven’t messed with the original to make it ‘better’ – I’ve just tried to find a way to ensure people with dietary constraints can enjoy a kind of daal, too.

 Shall we start with the key differences?